- What is the role of an estate agent?

 4. Unconventional Fee Arrangements

-Not all estate agent fees are created equal.
+When calculating estate agent fees, know that not all estate agent fees are created equal.
 Sometimes, it takes a bit of creativity to create an arrangement that works for both you and your agent.

 If an agent is presented with one deal where they’re guaranteed a 2% fee or a second deal with a 2.5% fee and another 20% for anything over the asking price, which deal do you think they’ll work harder for?